Zarathos94/puffer/README.md

 - **Formatting:**
   Large ETH values are displayed with K/M/B suffixes (e.g., `53.25K` for 53,250 ETH).
 - **Switching Frontends:**
-  By default, Docker Compose runs the React frontend.
-To use Vue, adjust the compose file accordingly.
+  By default, Docker Compose runs both the React and Vue frontends.
+To use individually, adjust the compose file accordingly.

 ---